pbehjatii/demo-test/README.md

 - importlib

 ### Dataset
-We use DIV2K dataset for training and Set5, Set14, B100, Urban100 and Manga109 dataset for the benchmark test.
+We use DIV2K dataset for training and Set5, Set14, B100, and Urban100 dataset for the benchmark test.
 Here are the following steps to prepare datasets.

 1. Download [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) and unzip on `dataset` directory as below:
   ```